 6. Train your Staff

 Even the best restaurant floor layout will fail under a poorly trained staff.
-Ensure that servers, front of house, and management are all trained on differing plans per service time, event, and even for special events.
+Ensure that servers, front of the house, and management are all trained on differing plans per service time, event, and even for special events.

 Make your floor something that each employee must get to know well before working, and always include the floor in your training.